-Key Economic Players Rely on BPO for Further ProgressThe global market continues to put their faith in the BPO industry to support the growth of their businesses in 2017.
-You need to ask yourself this question: what can I learn from this behavior?
-If you want to stay on top of the race, you must consider what BPO services can do for you.
+The global market puts its faith on the BPO industry in the Philippines to support their growth.
+So, what can I learn from this behavior?
+If you want to stay on top of the race, think of what BPO firms can do for you.

 Where to Find Top BPO Providers

-The top suppliers of the global BPO scene hail from Asia.
-International digital innovations firm, Tholons Inc., released a research ranking the world’s top BPO providers with Tholons Services Globalization Index (TSGI) for 2017.
-Comparing from their data in 2016, India, China, and the Philippines still lead the BPO race worldwide.
+The top players in the global BPO scene hail from Asia.
+Tholons Inc. released a research ranking the world’s top BPO providers in its Tholons Services Globalization Index for 2017.
+Compared to its 2016 data, India, China, and Philippines still lead the BPO race worldwide.

 BPOs in the country are the top economic players.
-Their earnings make up a huge chunk of the country’s gross domestic product (GDP), next to overseas Filipino worker (OFW) remittances.
-PH profits from its vast and potent human resources by providing premier outsourcing services to the world.
+Their earnings make up a huge chunk of the country’s gross domestic product or GDP, next to overseas Filipino workers’ remittances.
+Likewise, the country profits from its vast and potent human resources by giving the best outsourcing services to the world.

-ASEAN Briefing projects further progress in PH’s BPO sector as they target 25.5 billion USD worth of earnings by the end of the year.
-The business media portal view BPO as a huge revenue magnet for PH, expecting BPO firms to provide jobs to 1.4 million more Filipinos by the end of 2017.
-In 2020, they foresee a minimum of 40 billion USD of income from the BPO sector alone, while also bringing in extra 2.5 million openings to Filipino workers.PH remains a top destination for topnotch third-party solutions, as global companies depend on Filipino BPO and Knowledge Process Outsourcing (KPO) services.
-The country led the race in voice solutions and second in non-voice BPO.
-Though its primary product is contact center management, experts look into PH’s bright future in other high-end outsourcing needs.
-Multinational firms get their IT, design, and professional consultation needs from their PH suppliers.
+ASEAN Briefing projects grew further in the country’s BPO sector as it targets 25.5 billion USD earnings by the end of the year.
+It views BPOs as a huge income magnet for the Philippines, expecting firms to give jobs to 1.4 million more Filipinos by the end of 2017.
+In 2020, it foresees a minimum of 40 billion USD of income from the BPO sector alone while also bringing in 2.5 million more job openings for Filipino workers.

-Top employers embraced computer automation by replacing call center agents and other back-office suppliers with robots to carry out same functions.
-CNN reported Department of Trade and Industry (DTI) secretary Ramon Lopez’ request to Filipino BPO vendors and its support agencies to strengthen their hold in the market of exported services.
-Sec.
-Lopez wants firms and schools to work hard in training current BPO workers and the future professionals to give value-added BPO goods untapped by AI technology.
+Top employers embraced computer automation by replacing call center agents and other back-office workers with robots to carry out the same functions.
+CNN reports that DTI Secretary Ramon Lopez asked Filipino BPO vendors and support agencies to brace their hold in the market of exported services.
+In fact, he wants firms and schools to work hard in training staff and future pros to give value-added BPO goods untapped by AI technology.